What makes the Dan River Region a great riding destination?

 In short, lots of quiet country roads and more than a few rolling hills.
 With an average elevation change of 50 feet per mile, you’ll never encounter any epic climbs like Alpe d’Huez, but you’ll find numerous punchy hills and quick descents as you cross multiple tributaries into the Dan River.
 Our routes this year feature some of the area’s most popular cycling roads.

-This route begins on the Riverwalk Trail, heading east and exits the RWT at Danville’s community market before going down Main Street and heading out of town into Caswell County.
-You’ll role through some picturesque country side, ascending a total of 1900 feet before returning to Danville along with the 65 mile route riders.
+This route begins on Trade Street and follows Riverside Drive to Vandola Road and then onto country roads through North Carolina.
+You’ll roll through some picturesque country side, ascending a total of 1900 feet before returning to Danville along with the 65 mile route riders.

-View on Ride with GPS » (35 mile Route)
+View on Ride with GPS » (40 mile Route

 Metric Century/65 Mile Ride